Who are we?

-Moreton Bay Koala Rescue is a not-for-profit volunteer organisation involved in the direct rescue and care of injured or sick koalas across the Moreton Bay Region, including Caboolture, Redcliffe and Pine Rivers.
+Moreton Bay Koala Rescue Inc. is a not-for-profit volunteer organisation involved in the direct rescue of injured, sick or orphaned koalas across the Moreton Bay Region.

 If you cannot join us, please support us.
 At the very least, enter our rescue number in your mobile phone and immediately report any injured or sick looking koalas you find: 0401 080 333.